suvadip-ui/football-league-hub/README.md

 - Standings, upcoming fixtures, and top-scorer views
 - GoalLine Content Studio: Gemini generates a match preview or social post from a visible, approved fact pack
 - Human review and local approval step before a draft is treated as final
+- Transparent fact-only template fallback if Gemini is temporarily unavailable; it is visibly labelled and still requires human review
 - Responsive desktop and mobile layout
 - A demo-safe design that works without any key